 Loren Holmes has 15 years’ experience in design communications for the built environment and arts sectors across London, Melbourne and Perth.
 Having spent her career honing her design skills to distil complex information into clearly defined messages, Loren has a particular knack for conveying ideas and knowledge.

 Loren’s experience has been gained from many fields; ranging from architecture, landscape architecture, graphic design, knowledge management and communications.

 In addition to her design communications work, Loren teaches within the Architecture and Landscape Architecture streams at UWA’s School of Design.
 She holds degrees in Architecture (Royal Melbourne Institute of Technology) and Environmental Design (University of Western Australia).

-Rosie’s background is in landscape architecture and communications.
+Rosie’s background is in landscape architecture and engagement.
 Prior to To & Fro Studio, Rosie was at UDLA where she focused on strategic visioning for community and stakeholders, playing a key role in projects driven by collaboration through the design process.
-She worked on the communication and promotion of UDLA’s practice and projects through the development of strategies for their website and social media, as well as the design and delivery of content and promotional material.

 Rosie is an advocate for design.
 She has held both state and national roles for the Australian Institute of Landscape Architects (AILA) and an ongoing teaching role at the School of Design, UWA.
-Through her work, she is committed to directing the spotlight onto the work of creative professionals.
 Rosie holds degrees in both Landscape Architecture and Musical Arts from the University of Western Australia.